agentcooper/kolya-vs-babushkas/README.md

 Small game I made for my friend Kolya.
 In the game Kolya is riding his sofa and fights against grannies (*babushkas*) by throwing Nintendo Switch controllers at them.

 My first attempt at programming for Playdate.
 The game art is made by Asya.
+The game design is inspired by [Buns: Bunny Survivor on PICO-8](https://unikotoast.itch.io/buns-bunny-survivor).

 ## How it looks?